 - ivory macrame cord

-- wood or metal crafting triangle or wooden rod (I cut and glued mine but don’t have a tutorial for it, it wasn’t easy either.
+- wood or metal crafting triangle frames or wooden rod (I cut and glued mine but don’t have a tutorial for it, it wasn’t easy either.
 I think it’s better just to buy one)

 - sharp scissors